Live Life on Your Own Terms

 I don’t remember reading, recently, what would amount to the crux of the issue, besides that Macmurray’s personalism affirms community and individuality, rejecting collectivism and individualism, which sounds like Buber’s affirmation of the same and rejection of the same.

 Buber rejected individualism because he believed it led the individual into alienation, depersonalization, and a focus wholly on self.
 I believe Rand’s definition of individualism as “concern for one’s own interests” needs to be understood as inclusive of care for others.
 One’s cares for others in his life, including people new to him, are among his interests.
-Even though another individual exists wholly in his own right.
-I’m fully at liberty to be concerned for him.
+Even though another individual exists wholly in his own right, I’m fully at liberty to be concerned for him.
 If he asks me not to be, I will cease communicating, but I may remember him on occasion.

 After all, most people appreciate it when others extend care.
 Trading value for value, as Rand suggests is essential to morality, whether of knowledge (of which correspondence consists) or material products, isn’t the full extent of human relations.
 Concern for the other’s well-being is needed, yet I would argue that individualism doesn’t need to refuse such relations.

-I’ve never agreed with Buber on individualism, because I’ve never understood individualism the way he seemed to think he did understand it.
+I’ve never agreed with Buber on individualism, because I’ve never understood individualism the way he seemed to think he understood it.
 “Concern for your own interests” is anyone’s taking responsibility for his or her life.
 Rand made that very point about anyone’s doing so where, in one of her books, she remarks, “America is a nation of individualists.”

 But America isn’t the only nation where the fundamental personal concern is one’s own.